redhat-developer/mapt/docs/azure/fedora.md

       --spot-eviction-tolerance string   if spot is enable we can define the minimum tolerance level of eviction.
 Allowed value are: lowest, low, medium, high or highest (default "lowest")
       --tags stringToString              tags to add on each resource (--tags name1=value1,name2=value2) (default []) --username string                  username for general user.
 SSH accessible + rdp with generated password (default "rhqp")
       --version string                   linux version.
-Version should be formated as X.Y (Major.minor) --vmsize strings                   set specific size for the VM and ignore any CPUs, Memory and Arch parameters set.
+Version should be formated as X.Y (Major.minor) (default "40.0") --vmsize strings                   set specific size for the VM and ignore any CPUs, Memory and Arch parameters set.
 Type requires to allow nested virtualization

 Global Flags: